CodeTheChangeUBC/reBOOT/README.md

 # reBOOT
 Welcome to the reBOOT Canada database project, created by Code the Change UBC!
-This project entails developing a database web application with the ability to generate CRA-compliant tax receipts.
+This is the development repository for the project.
+The project entails developing a database web application with the ability to generate CRA-compliant tax receipts.

 The main functionalities:
 1. Data storage